Terms & Conditions

 - 9.7 When your refund will be made.
 We will make any refunds due to you as soon as possible.
 If you are exercising your right to change your mind then:

-- (a) If the goods are goods and we have not offered to collect them, your refund will be made within 14 days from the day on which we receive the goods back from you or, if earlier, the day on which you provide us with evidence that you have sent the goods back to us.
+- (a) Any refund will be made within 30 days from the day on which we receive the goods back from you or, if earlier, the day on which you provide us with evidence that you have sent the goods back to us.
 For information about how to return a goods to us, see clause 9.8.

 10. OUR RIGHTS TO END THE CONTRACT